Getting Started

 • CoughDrop – Cloud-based AAC that syncs across devices.

-Our foundation often blends simple AAC functions into our games and apps so users can express themselves while playing.
+The Foundation often blends simple AAC functions into games and apps so users can express themselves while playing.

 Step 6.
 Use AI to build or personalize your own tools